Nishant2009/PySide6-to-apk/ReadMe.md

   You must start a build with "Edit Spec File manually" checked for the pause/edit/resume workflow to work.
 - **Build fails or hangs?**
   Check the build log for errors.
 Ensure all dependencies are installed and your environment is set up for Android builds.
-- **No hover effect on Cancel button?**
-  Remove any custom/empty stylesheet from the button to inherit the global style.

 ---